taylor-peters/Python-Projects/README.md

 # Python Projects

 ### [Django Checkbook](https://github.com/taylor-peters/Django_Checkbook)
 Utilizing the Django framework and static files provided by The Tech Academy, I constructed a basic banking application.
+This project was one of the final challenges in the Python Course and was designed to build on the preceding series.

 ### [Django University Project](https://github.com/taylor-peters/DjangoUniversity)
 Utilizing the Django framework, I constructed a simple university administrative program.
+This was the culmination on a tutuorial series of videos that taught the fundamentals of the framework.

 ### [Golf Simulator](https://github.com/taylor-peters/Python-Projects/commit/803c0541b9fbeb8f5f7beaa37835996d27062324)
 Based on fundamentals covered in The Tech Academy's "Nice/Mean" game assignment, I developed this rudimentary golf simulator which allows you to play six, randomly-generated holes.
 You can select from five clubs each swing, each with different distance ranges.
 The game tracks your total strokes and your par.